 The Ohio Rural Educators Program will engage 20 middle and high school science teachers from rural schools in a year-long professional learning cohort.
 The program will center problem-based learning (PBL) training, providing an opportunity for teachers to experience PBL through the program while simultaneously gaining agriculture-specific content knowledge and tools to implement effective and meaningful PBL in their classrooms around real-world agriculture needs.
 Participating teachers will also engage with industry leaders and socialize lesson plans and classroom ideas with local industry experts.
 The program seeks to fully equip teachers with the training, resources, and ongoing support necessary to transition a current classroom lesson into a hands-on, problem based lesson with a focus on agriculture.

 The Ohio Rural Educators Program will meet in-person and virtually throughout the 2021 – 22 school year.
-We’re still working on solidifying all of the dates, but here’s an overview of the anticipated program schedule:
+An overview of the anticipated program schedule is below

 There are only 20 spaces available for this year’s cohort.
 Preference will be given to teachers from rural schools.
 Interested teachers must complete a short application that includes sign-off from a building administrator.
 The application is located here or below.
 For your convenience, the application contains a link to a form for your principal to complete.
 Please email the link to your principal—they fill out the form and it will automatically be returned to the OSLN team.
 Program participants should expect to participate in all the events listed below.
 Food and lodging will be covered for all participants.